suniltota/TransformX-Service-UCD-ClosingDisclosurePdf/README.md

 This project defines the code for generating the PDF for Closing Disclosure

-This service runs on port :9013
+This service runs on port: 9013

 To run the server ,enter into project folder and run

 mvn spring-boot:run (or) java -jar *location of the jar file*

-The above line will start the server at port 9012
+The above line will start the server at port 9013

 If you want to change the port .Please start th server as mentioned below